alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-claiming-islam-based-on-morals-not-salah.md

 lang: en
 date: 2020-09-03
 note: true
-excerpt: "Some people say that Islam is not just to perform Salah or Prayer, but it is to be of good manners.
+summary: "Some people say that Islam is not just to perform Salah or Prayer, but it is to be of good manners.
 What is your opinion regarding that?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz